-If you generate more than 100 pounds of reportable hazardous waste during a year, but don't receive a license application from the MPCA, you are still responsible for submitting a completed application to the MPCA.
-You may contact the MPCA licensing staff to request an application with your site's identification information already filled in, or complete the Hazardous Waste License Application .
+If you generate more than 100 pounds of reportable hazardous waste during a year, but do not receive a reminder to complete a license application from the MPCA, you are still responsible for submitting a completed application to the MPCA.
+If you do not have Internet access, you can request a paper application by calling the Hazardous Waste Licensing Helpline at 651-296-2412.

-If you generate 100 pounds of reportable hazardous waste or less during a year, or certain types of recycled hazardous wastes which are not subject to annual fees, you will be sent a license application less often, currently every three years.
+If you generate 100 pounds of reportable hazardous waste or less during a year, or certain types of recycled hazardous wastes which are not subject to annual fees, you will be sent a reminder less often, currently every three years.
 Generators who meet this description are known as Minimal Quantity Generators (MiniQG).
-Complete and return your license application whenever you receive one, even if you believe you are a MiniQG.
+Complete your license application whenever you receive a reminder notice, even if you believe you are a MiniQG.
 Your completed license application verifies your MiniQG status to the MPCA and ensures the MPCA's records are up to date and accurate.